open-contracting/infrastructure/pull_request_template.md

   - [ ] `docs/examples/blank.json`
 - [ ] Run `./manage.py pre-commit` to update `docs/_static/i8n.csv`

-If you added a new definition to the schema, update `docs/reference/schema.md`:
+If you added a new definition to the schema, run `./manage.py pre-commit`.

-- [ ] Add an entry to the components section
-- [ ] Update the `:collapse:` parameter of the `jsonschema` directive for any schemas or sub-schemas that reference the new definition

 If you added a new codelist: